aqlaboratory/openfold/README.md

 ```

 where `--template_release_dates_cache_path` is a path to the mmCIF cache.
+Note that `template_mmcif_dir` can be the same as `mmcif_dir` which contains
+training targets.
 A suitable DeepSpeed configuration file can be generated with
 `scripts/build_deepspeed_config.py`.
 The training script is
 written with [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning)
 and supports the full range of training options that entails, including
-multi-node distributed training.
-For more information, consult PyTorch
+multi-node distributed training, validation, and so on.
+For more information,
-Lightning documentation and the `--help` flag of the training script.
+consult PyTorch Lightning documentation and the `--help` flag of the training
+script.

-Note that the data directory can also contain PDB files previously output by
+Note that, despite its variable name, `mmcif_dir` can also contain PDB files
-the model.
-These are treated as members of the self-distillation set and are
-subjected to distillation-set-only preprocessing steps.
+or even ProteinNet .core files.
+To emulate the AlphaFold training procedure,
+which uses a self-distillation set subject to special preprocessing steps, use
+the family of `--distillation` flags.

 ## Testing